-I haven’t done a lot of holiday decorating this year – keeping it simple, but I found this idea in an old Christmas decorating book and wanted to try it out.
-It is a non-permanent way to use your ornaments, very easy, and can be done in many variations.
+I haven’t done a lot of holiday decorating this year – keeping it simple, but I found this Christmas tabletop knitting needle ornament tree in an old Christmas decorating book and wanted to try it out.
+It is a non-permanent way to use your ornaments and can be done in many variations.
 It is perfect to place on a mantle, table, or just to accent your decor.
 All you need for the basic version is a knitting needle and about 16-20 classic ball ornaments of varying size.
 I found my color coordinated ornaments at Walmart.
 They were $2.50 for a box of 10 -18 balls.

-Here is the basic version.
-The ornaments are just placed over the needle – largest ornaments on the bottom – smallest on top.
+Here is the basic version of the Christmas ornament tree: The ornaments are just placed over the needle – largest ornaments on the bottom – smallest on top.
 I removed the metal ring from the top ornament and hid the tip of the needle by placing the ornament upside down over the tip.
 The four bottom ornaments hold the tree up.
 Super simple!

 The bottom can be simply left alone, adorned with some greenery, or placed in an urn or planter.

 I put this tree in my dining room using a collection of vintage ornaments.
 I left about 4″ of the needle empty so I could place an old-fashioned peaked tree topper over the tip of the needle for the finishing touch.

 For this one, I added a star ornament on the top and made a coordinating tree stand from an empty spool of ribbon and some scrapbook paper.
 The smaller one in the photo is the basic version.

 Experiment with different style balls and your favorite colors.
 Use all one color or try a different color for each size ball you add to the knitting needle or try four balls of varying sizes in each color.
 This will give you a spiral effect.

 How to Make a Christmas Ornament Tree Using a Knitting Needle